needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsMigrationGuide.md

-# Migration guide
+# Upgrading to the Addressables system

-The following explains how modify your existing application to use Addressable Assets.
-The three typical methods for referencing Assets are:
+This article details how to modify your existing Project to take advantage of Addressable Assets.
+There are three traditional methods for referencing assets:

-* __[Direct References](#directreferences)__ - Adding Assets directly into components or scenes (loaded automatically). __Note__: The Addressable Asset System loads Assets asynchronously.
-When you update your direct references to Asset references, you must also update your code to operate asynchronously.
+* **[Direct References](#the-direct-reference-method)**: Add assets directly into components or Scenes, which the application loads automatically.
-* __[Resource Folders](#referencefolders) - Adding Assets to your *Resource* folder and loading them by filename.
+* **[Resource Folders](#the-resource-folders-method)**: Add assets to your _Resource_ folder and load them by filename.
-* __[Asset Bundles](#assetbundles)__ - Adding Assets to Asset bundles, then loading them with their dependencies by path.
+* **[Asset Bundles](#the-asset-bundles-method)**: Add assets to asset bundles, then load them with their dependencies by file path.

-<a name="directreferences"></a>
-### Direct References
+### The direct reference method
+To migrate from this approach, follow these steps:

-Replace direct references to objects with Asset references.
-For example, change this:

-`public GameObject directRefMember;`
+1. Replace your direct references to objects with asset references (for example, `public GameObject directRefMember;` becomes `public AssetReference AssetRefMember;`).

-To:

-`public AssetReference AssetRefMember;`

-Then drag Assets onto the owning component’s Inspector as you would do for a direct reference.
+2. Drag assets onto the appropriate component’s Inspector, as you would for a direct reference.

-If you would like to load an Asset based on an object rather than a string name, instantiate it directly from the __AssetReference__ object you created in your setup.
+3. If you'd like to load an asset based on an object rather than a string name, instantiate it directly from the `AssetReference` object you created in your setup (for example, `AssetRefMember.LoadAssetAsync<GameObject>();` or `AssetRefMember.InstantiateAsync(pos, rot);`).

-For example:

-`AssetRefMember.LoadAssetAsync<GameObject>();`

-or

-`AssetRefMember.InstantiateAsync(pos, rot);`

-<a name="referencefolders"></a>
+**Note**: The Addressable Asset System loads assets asynchronously.
+When you update your direct references to asset references, you must also update your code to operate asynchronously.

-### Resource Folders
+### The Resource folders method

-When you mark an Asset that is located in a Resources folder as addressable, the  Addressable Asset System automatically moves the Asset from the Resources folder to a new folder in your Project named *Resources_moved*.
-The default address for a moved Asset is the old path starting just after "Resources".
-This means your loading code can change from:
+When you mark an asset in a _Resources_ folder as Addressable, the system automatically moves the asset from the _Resources_ folder to a new folder in your Project named _Resources_moved_.
+The default address for a moved asset is the old path, omitting the folder name.
+For example, your loading code might change from `Resources.LoadAsync<GameObject>("desert/tank.prefab");` to `Addressables.LoadAssetAsync<GameObject>("desert/tank.prefab");`.

-`Resources.LoadAsync<GameObject>("desert/tank.prefab");`

-To:

-`Addressables.LoadAssetAsync<GameObject>("desert/tank.prefab");`

-<a name="assetbundles"></a>
-### Asset Bundles
+### The asset bundles method

-When you open the Addressables window, Unity offers to convert all bundles into Addressable Asset Groups.
+When you open the **Addressables window**, Unity offers to convert all asset bundles into Addressable Asset groups.
 This is the easiest way to migrate your code.

-If you choose to convert your Assets manually, click the __Ignore__ button.
-Then use either the direct reference or resource folder methods previously described.
+If you choose to convert your Assets manually, click the **Ignore** button.
+Then, either use the direct reference or resource folder methods previously described.

-The default path for the address of an Asset is its file path.
-If you use the path as the address, you load the Asset in the same manner as you would load from a bundle.
-The Addressable Asset System handles the loading of the bundle and all dependencies.
+The default path for the address of an asset is its file path.
+If you use the path as the asset's address, you'd load the asset in the same manner as you would load from a bundle.
+The Addressable Asset System handles the loading of the bundle and all its dependencies.